Pierce Brosnan pleads guilty to walking off trail at Yellowstone hot springs, must pay $1,500 - Local News 8

 Pierce Brosnan pleads guilty to walking off trail at Yellowstone hot springs, must pay $1,500

 MAMMOTH, Wyo.
-(AP) — Actor Pierce Brosnan pleaded guilty Thursday to stepping off a trail in a thermal area during a November visit to Yellowstone National Park.
+(AP) — Actor Pierce Brosnan, who pleaded guilty Thursday to stepping off a trail in a thermal area during a November visit to Yellowstone National Park, got caught after posting pictures online, court records said.

 A second petty offense, for violating closures and use limits, was dismissed by U.S. Magistrate Judge Stephanie Hambrick.